 The Local Care System on the Island; the Isle of Wight Council, Isle of Wight NHS Trust and Isle of Wight Clinical Commissioning Group, have been working together to try and develop a new way of working that means our services are better coordinated, they are delivered closer to people’s homes and can help support people to take control of their own health and care better.

-You can read more about our work on this website and the progress being made to transform health and care on the Island so you can stay well, live well and age well.
+You can read more about our work on this website and the progress being made to transform health and care on the Island so you can start well, live well and age well on the Isle of Wight.

 We have had lots of useful conversations with people about the sorts of things we need to do to improve health and care services on the Island.
 Lots of ideas have been put forward and you can read more here about the sort of things we have been able to put in place as a result of your feedback.